 The Christie Commission clearly outlined an objective of working effectively with other organisations to improve outcomes (e.g. social and economic wellbeing) for the people of Scotland.
 To do this we will continue to explore and enhance our partnership network, at a local, national and international level.
-We will support, coordinate and integrate activities across all our areas of activity.
+We will support, coordinate and integrate activities across all our areas of activity recognising the need for shared understanding of roles and responsibilities to deliver improved outcomes.